Rune-W2/Blue-Axolotl-Detector/README.md

 # About

 The mod is a simple mod that adds a /bad (blue axolotl detector) command into the game that scans for any blue axolotl's around the player and will send a private message to the player if it detects a blue axolotl.
-The mod currently only works client side meaning that it only works on a single player world the user has made themselves.
+The mod currently only works on a single player world the user has made themselves.

 # Building from source